-Make sure to think ahead about the ways data can be entered into your solution: manually by a nurse or a doctor as well as automatically from a patient’s smartwatch or other wearables.
+Make sure to think ahead about ways data can be entered into your solution: manually by a nurse or a doctor as well as automatically from a patient’s smartwatch or other wearable device.
 Consider implementing functionality that allows for extracting valuable data from scanned or photographed documents.
 You may also want to apply technologies like voice recognition and handwriting recognition to simplify work for healthcare staff and stand out among your competitors.

 There are two common scenarios for migrating healthcare data: from an existing EHR system to new clean software or to a solution that’s already in use.
-Both are challenging, but the second option brings risks like data duplication and data loss.
+Both are challenging, but the second option brings risks such as data duplication and data loss.
 Medical staff can potentially add the same person to the database twice or make mistakes when filling out patient profiles.

-To simplify the data migration process for healthcare organizations, you should learn their common data migration strategies and offer convenient tools.
+To simplify the data migration process for healthcare organizations, you should learn common data migration strategies and offer convenient tools.
 Also, provide a training mode so users can get to know how the data migration mechanism works before they start the final migration.